Position: Stop Chasing the C-index when Evaluating Survival Analysis Models: Model-Metric Consistency

-Unfortunately, virtually all commonly-used performance measures (Harrell's C-index, Uno's C-index, Brier score, MAE, D‐Calibration) assume at least independent censoring.
-Under dependency assumption, they become biased, breaking model–metric consistency.
-A very recent proposal replaces the Kaplan-Meier estimator inside these metrics with a \emph{copula graphical estimator} that jointly models $(T_E,T_C)$~\cite{lillelund_overcoming_2025}.
-While empirically promising, this approach (i) requires specifying the correct copula family -- a strong and unverifiable assumption -- and (ii) is supported only by simulation evidence; formal proofs of consistency or asymptotic normality are still lacking.
-Because there are no broadly accepted assumption-aligned metrics, most papers tackling dependent censoring report results on synthetic data where the ground-truth is known.
-Worryingly, some studies (\eg \cite{zhang2024deep} and \cite{liu_hacsurv_2024}) nonetheless declare state-of-the-art performances on real datasets using \emph{random‐censoring} metrics such as Antonili's C-index, IBS, or D‐Calibration.
-Such scores are not just noisy -- they are \emph{systematically} biased, so any superiority claim is unfounded.
-The apparent advance is an artifact of a model–metric mismatch.
+Unfortunately, virtually all commonly used performance measures (Harrell's C-index, Uno's C-index, Brier score, MAE, D‐Calibration) assume at least independent censoring.
+Under dependent censoring, they become biased, breaking model-metric consistency.
+Because there are no broadly accepted assumption-aligned metrics, most papers tackling dependent censoring report results on synthetic data where the ground truth is known~\citep{qi2023effective}.Worryingly, some studies (see the last example in Section~\ref{sec:objective_metric_mismatch}) nonetheless declare state-of-the-art performance on real datasets with alleged dependent censoring using independent-censoring metrics such as Antolini's C-index, IBS, or D-Calibration.
+Such scores are biased, rendering any claimed superiority an artifact of model-metric mismatch.
+One recent line of work by \citet{lillelund_overcoming_2025} addresses this gap by replacing the KM estimator used inside standard survival metrics with the Copula-Graphic estimator~\citep{Zheng1995}.
+This estimator jointly models event and censoring times under an Archimedean copula~\citep{Emura2018}, and yields copula-based analogues of common metrics that can empirically recover model error better under dependent censoring.
+However, such approaches require specifying a copula family, which introduces a strong and typically unverifiable assumption.
+Moreover, existing evidence is still mainly empirical, with few theoretical guarantees such as consistency or asymptotic normality for the resulting metrics.

-In summary, survival analysis lacks broadly-accepted metrics that remain unbiased under dependent censoring.
-Until such tools are developed and validated, performance claims for state-of-the-art models in this setting are, at best, speculative.
-Our central message is therefore a plea for recalibration: researchers must scrutinize the assumptions behind the metrics they report, and the community should prioritize creating \emph{assumption-aligned} evaluation procedures before proclaiming new modeling breakthroughs.
-In short, rigorous measurement -- not ever-more complex models -- should be the next frontier for progress under dependent censoring.
+In summary, survival analysis lacks broadly accepted evaluation metrics that remain unbiased under dependent censoring.
+Until such tools are developed and validated, performance claims for state-of-the-art models in this setting are, at best, speculative in real datasets. \textbf{Our central message is therefore a plea for recalibration:} researchers must scrutinize the assumptions behind the metrics they report, and the community should prioritize creating assumption-aligned evaluation procedures before proclaiming new modeling breakthroughs.
+This includes developing evaluation procedures that are robust to dependent censoring.
+In our opinion, rigorous evaluation should be the next frontier for progress under dependent censoring.